themetalfleece/nodejs-typescript-template/README.md

 4. Remove the `.github/workflows/upgrade-dependencies.yml` files, since it contains the workflow to upgrade all dependencies on a daily basis.
    * In case you would like to keep it, remove line `7` from it.
 5. Delete this section from the `README.md` file.
+6. Start coding by editing the `src/app.ts` file!

 ## Install